 Many physicists and philosophers have been attracted to similar arguments in the last thirty years (during which the ramifications of the delicately balanced physical constants first came to our attention; cf. the lecture by Dr. Francis Collins (PhD, & MD), first and long-time director of the Human Genome Project, here.
 Collins’ PhD is in Quantum Mechanics, though his focus now is on genetics).
 It was this issue which former leading atheist and world famous philosopher Antony Flew cited as convincing him to abandon atheism for belief in God (many atheists claim it was rather because Flew must have become senile!).

-Contemporary thinkers who remain atheists attempt to escape this conundrum in the only way left to them: they postulate a hypothetical infinite number of unobservable universes from which a highly ordered one could have been a random occurrence.
-Contemporary atheism is thus forced to argue for the actuality of an essentially zero-probability event by postulating something in principle unobservable (non-scientific/metaphysical).
+The general failure of a one universe hypothesis to escape this conundrum has become a powerful reason among many naturalists to postulate a hypothetical infinite number of unobservable universes from which a highly ordered one could have been a random occurrence.
+Contemporary atheists who hold this option find themselves in the paradoxical, and at present largely fideistic (or at best inductive or abductive) position of arguing for actuality of an essentially zero-probability event by postulating something in principle infinitely immeasurable and humanly unobservable (non-scientific/metaphysical).

 “‘I can’t believe that!’ said Alice.
 ‘Can’t you?’ the Queen said in a pitying tone.
 ‘Try again: draw a long breath, and shut your eyes.’
 Alice laughed.
 ‘There’s no use trying,’ she said: ‘one can’t believe impossible things.’
 ‘I daresay you haven’t had much practice, said the Queen.
 ‘When I was your age, I always did it for half-an-hour a day.
 Why, sometimes I believed as many as six impossible things before breakfast.'” -Lewis Carroll, Through the Looking Glass